omarYasserMohamed/capacitor-screen-recorder/README.md

 getVideo() => Promise<String>
 ```

-returns a promise with parameter video which has the value of the base64 encoding of the byte array of the recording's file.
+returns a promise with a parameter (video), which has the value of the base64 encoding of the byte array of the recording's file.

 --------------------